 Non-Discrimination Policy Statement - Office of Fair Practices

-- All programs, policies, procedures and activities conducted by and through this Department, its employees, contractors and subcontractors shall be conducted without regard to age, ancestry, color, creed, citizenship (where applicable), genetic information/testing, marital status, mental or physical disability, political affiliation, belief or opinion (where applicable), national origin, race, religious affiliation, belief or opinion, sex, (except where age, sex, or disability involves a bonafide occupational qualification), sexual orientation (where applicable) or status as a participant in Workforce Investment Act (WIA) funded programs (where applicable).
+- All programs, policies, procedures and activities conducted by and through this Department, its employees, contractors and subcontractors shall be conducted without regard to age, ancestry, color, creed, citizenship (where applicable), genetic information/testing, marital status, mental or physical disability, political affiliation, belief or opinion (where applicable), national origin, race, religious affiliation, belief or opinion, sex, (except where age, sex, or disability involves a bonafide occupational qualification), sexual orientation (where applicable) or status as a participant in Workforce Innovation Opportunity Act (WIOA) funded programs (where applicable).

 - The Office of Fair Practices (OFP) will review and monitor various employment matters and personnel activities (such as new hires, job assignments, reclassifications, transfers, promotions, demotions, terminations and requests for accommodations) to ensure the equitable consideration of all qualified applicants and requests, and where necessary, the Department will initiate appropriate corrective measures.